latestcomment/hackathon2022_covid_tracing/README.md

 The data is from Metadata Peduli Lindungi Apps publicly shared by HACKATHON 2022 Team.

 In this case, not all data is used.
-Only top 15 of the most number check-in in sub-category.
+Only top 15 of the most number check-in in sub-category are used.

 For analysis purposes, we added a new column (dummy data) to the original data about Outlet name, so we could find the exact (more specific) location of people check-in.